juzu/juzu/README.md

 code generation in a fully portable manner, it just work with the Java compiler in a very transparent manner and thus is integrated with any build system or IDE that uses a Java 6 compiler.

-### Template URL resolution

-Juzu validates the application templates during the compilation phase and will attempt to resolve any link against a controller method: application links are validated at compilation time.

 ### Build time validation

 Validates various things during at build time.